rserota/wad/README.md

 Wad.midiInputs[1].onmidimessage = anotherMidiHandlerFunction // If you have multiple MIDI devices that you would like to use simultaneously, you will need multiple MIDI handler functions.
 </code></pre>

+<h3>Access to the Audio Context</h3>

+When Wad.js loads initially, it automatically creates an Audio Context.
+It shouldn't be necessary to access the audio context directly, but if you need it for some reason, it is exposed at <code>Wad.audioContext</code>.

 <h2>How To Contribute</h2>